juanjoseortega-aircury/cc-test/index.md

 </div>
 <h1 id="title2"> Philosophy  </h1>
 <div id="curating">
 <p>Curating is Caring.
 This is the basis from which we work on all our projects, and with each other.
-We’re currently putting together a Manifesto about what this means in practice, and as this is a collaborative philosophy, we’d like to invite you to contribute your idea to <a id="link">this working Google doc</a>.</p>
+We’re currently putting together a Manifesto about what this means in practice, and as caring also means listening and sharing, we’d like to invite you to contribute your ideas via our page <a id="link">A Collaborative Manifesto for Curating with Care</a>.
+You can see all the points collated to date on this non-editable <a id="link">Google doc</a>, where yours will be added after review to ensure we keep a safe space.</p>
 </div>
 <h1 id="title2"> Team</h1>
 <div class="containerTeam">